SemukeloMathe/Java_Mastery_Series/Part 1 - Fundamentals/README.md

 - To store whole numbers from negative to positive values.
 - We have multiple subtypes of integers, we have byte, short, int, long.
 - These all have different sizes.
-- byte is only 1 byte (8 bits). _How do we calculate this range?_ It goes from -2^7 to 2^7 - 1.
+- **byte** is only 1 byte (8 bits). _How do we calculate this range?_ It goes from -2^7 to 2^7 - 1.
 It starts from -128 to 127.
-- short is only 2 bytes and can store a range of whole numbers from -32768 to 32767.
+- **short** is only 2 bytes and can store a range of whole numbers from -32768 to 32767.
-- The size of int is 4 bytes and can store whole numbers from -2147483648 to 2147483647.
+- **int** is 4 bytes and can store whole numbers from -2147483648 to 2147483647.
 It is the preferred data type when we create variables with a numeric value
-- long supports 8 bytes, and can store whole numbers from -9223372036854775808 to 9223372036854775807.
+- **long** supports 8 bytes, and can store whole numbers from -9223372036854775808 to 9223372036854775807.
 It is used when int is not large enough to store the value.
 Note that you should end the value with an **"L"**.

 #### ii.
 Float

 - You should use a floating point type whenever you need a number with a decimal.
 - We have two subtypes of float; **double** and **float**.
-- Float takes 4 bytes.
+- **float** takes 4 bytes.
-- Double takes 8 bytes.
+- **double** takes 8 bytes.
 - Double is the default in Java.
 The reason is because double allows precision.
 Float has a limited precision set.
 - Note that you should end the value with an **"f"** for floats and **"d"** for doubles is optional.